A zoo, a boo or Ronaldo's 'siuuu' - the incredible atmosphere of 'the people's court'

 What's it like walking out to face Nick Kyrgios on his favourite court at the Australian Open?

-The Briton lost his first-round match 6-4 6-4 6-3 to home favourite Kyrgios on the rowdy John Cain Arena.
+Broady lost his first-round match 6-4 6-4 6-3 to home favourite Kyrgios on the rowdy John Cain Arena.

 Kyrgios has often described the venue - which is nicknamed 'the people's court' - as his favourite to play on because of the atmosphere.

-"It's the first time I have ever walked onto a tennis court and been booed," Broady said.
+"It's the first time I have ever walked on to a tennis court and been booed," Broady said.

 "You get sledged from the sides - you can't believe that they don't pick it up on TV."